JeffreyRiggle/my-site/content/blog/clean-coder/index.md

   * The goal is not coverage instead it is to make sure the system works correctly.

 ### Time Management
+Part of being a professional developer is managing your time appropriately.
+A major key to this is good meeting etiquette.
+While meetings are critical they can also be major time wasters.
+As a professional, you need to balance what meetings you should and should not be attending.
+Some things to consider when accepting a meeting.
+It is important to remember, the person inviting you to a meeting is not responsible for your time.
+One of the most important duties of your manager is to keep you out of meetings.
+Since meetings are large time sinks it is important to keep them on topic.
+In general, you should never accept a meeting request if no agenda is present.
+If at any time a meeting strays from the agenda it is important to stop and consider if a new meeting needs to be created.

+Disagreements are common in software engineering.
+The best way to deal with these is to provide data.
+Brute force is never the right approach to resolving a disagreement.
+If there is insufficient data for either side of a disagreement sometimes the best option is a coin flip.

+#### Original Notes
 * 8 hours is not a lot of time?
 * meetings
   * According to bob meetings cost around 200$ per attendee